MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

     Sync-NAVTenant -ServerInstance BC150 -Tenant default
     ```

-    With a single-tenant deployment, you can omit the `-Tenant` parameter.
+    With a single-tenant deployment, you can omit the `-Tenant` parameter and value.

     At this stage, the tenant state is **OperationalDataUpgradePending**.